Last updated November 9, 2023

 - Respondents, who are people that take part in and complete our Assessments (Respondents);

-- Clients of TMS, who are parties that contract with TMS for the provision of the Services (Clients).
+- Clients of TMS and its authorised distributors, who are parties that contract with TMS for the provision of the Services (Clients).
 A Client may or may not be a Respondent;

 - Authorised users, who are people that our Clients have authorised to access the Platform and use our Services (Authorised Users);

 - Administrators, who are Authorised Users who have administrative privileges on the Platform;

 - Accredited Practitioners, who work for our Clients or with Respondents in connection with our Services, data subjects and profiles (Accredited Practitioners); and